celery/ceps/draft/celery-5-high-level-architecture.rst

 system.
 To encourage `ubiquitous language`_, we will be using them in this document and in Celery 5's codebase as well.

-Failure Resilience and Fault Tolerance
+Network Resilience and Fault Tolerance
 --------------------------------------

-Celery 5 aims to be failure resilient and fault tolerant.
+Celery 5 aims to be network failure resilient and fault tolerant.
 As an architectural guideline Celery must retry operations **by default** and must avoid doing so **indefinitely and without proper limits**.